Janinduu/Titanic-Survival-Prediction/README.md

    Example:
    `output_csv = 'path/to/your/output/results.csv'`

-6. Special Note:

-   **If a subject has less than 30 trials after all preprocessing steps, they will not be included in the output CSV file**.

-7. After setting up the paths correctly, run the inference script by using the following command:
+6. After setting up the paths correctly, run the inference script by using the following command:

 ```
 python inference.py
 ```

+**If a subject has less than 30 trials after all preprocessing steps, they will not be included in the output CSV file**.